Canada is an important part of our global business. Find out how we support the country’s economy and society, including indigenous communities.

 Canada is an important part of our global business.
 We employ around 7,500 people at sites in seven provinces – including operations in nickel, copper and zinc mining.
 Through Glencore Agriculture, in which we own 49.9%, we are one of Canada’s grain industry leaders.

-In Canada, we paid USD220 million in taxes and royalties to government in 2016.
+In 2017 in Canada, we paid USD212 million in taxes and royalties to government.

-In 2016, we contributed more than USD1.9 million in direct support to communities.
+In 2017, we contributed more than USD2.4 million in direct support to communities.

 This includes Sudbury INO’s support for Learning for a Sustainable Future (LSF), a non-profit that integrates sustainability education into Canada’s education system.

 We are building a strong culture of safety in Canada.
-Raglan Mine in northern Quebec, won the FJ O’Connell safety trophy in 2016 – the twelfth time it has won the award.
+Raglan Mine in northern Quebec, won the FJ O’Connell safety trophy in 2017 – the 13th time it has won the award.

 In Canada, some of our assets are located on or near the traditional lands of indigenous people.
 We have Inuit impact benefit agreements (IIBAs) with these communities.